 Wrong!
 Intercountry adoption does NOT equate to permanency.
 The reality we see today goes against everything that adoption is meant to be about.

-Here are some images from the United States (US) Department website:
+Here are some images from the United States (US) Department website (they changed it sometime after this post):

 If we google the definition of adoption, Wikipedia tells us: